This blog may contain affiliate links. Read our disclosure policy for more info.

 Regardless of what viewpoints you visit or which hikes you do, one thing is for sure, while in Queenstown, you are bound to get a photo of Lake Wakatipu – it’s essentially Queenstown’s’ backdrop!

 2. Queenstown Hill Walk

 Queenstown Hill is the large hill right in Queenstown.
 Hiking to the top of Queenstown Hill is a popular activity for both locals and tourists alike.
 The view from the top of Queenstown Hill is just spectacular!

 Along this trail, there are many opportunities to get amazing photos of Queenstown.
 However, the best is at the viewpoint at the top of Queenstown Hill.

 From the top, you get a 360-degree view of the area and can point and shoot in any direction!

-That amazing Instagram shot comes at a price though.
+This amazing photography opportunity does come at a price though.
 Don’t be fooled by the word “hill”, Queenstown Hill Walk is a challenging hike.
-It takes about an hour and it is straight up the entire way.
+It takes about an hour and it is straight-up the entire way.
 By the time you get to the top, you might be too sweaty to actually be in your photo!

 3. Moke Lake

 Moke Lake is most famous for the mirror-like reflection the lake creates.
 At Moke Lake on a calm day, the mountains that lie around the lake are reflected perfectly off the water’s edge.